Amber xStock (AMBRX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Amber xStock Historical Price

-According to the latest data gathered on Amber xStock live price page, the current price of Amber xStock is 3.48USD.
+According to the latest data gathered on Amber xStock live price page, the current price of Amber xStock is 3.49USD.
 The circulating supply of Amber xStock(AMBRX) is

 In the past 24 hours, Amber xStock has shown a price movement of